 What is the special satisfaction of your work?

-to take a society which I know existed and warp it slightly and still make it believable.
+To take a society which I know existed and warp it slightly and still make it believable.
 To make it comprehensible, so that people will think, "I understand why it is".

 I want to write about people ... in worlds that are just a little bit off.
 I want them to have ... courage, humour.
 (In Maxine MacArthur's work) I loved her heroine because it was courage.